 According to the American Society of Hematology, iron deficiency is the most common cause of anemia.
 There are many reasons why a person might become deficient in iron.
 Eating too little iron over an extended amount of time can cause a shortage in your body.
 Foods such as meat, eggs, and some green leafy vegetables are high in iron.
 Because iron is essential during times of rapid growth and development, pregnant women and young children may need even more iron-rich foods in their diet.

 Certain medical conditions can cause internal bleeding, which can lead to iron deficiency anemia.
 Examples include an ulcer in your stomach, polyps (tissue growths) in the colon or intestines, or colon cancer.
-Regular use of pain relievers, such as aspirin, can also cause bleeding in the stomach.
+Regular use of pain relievers can also cause bleeding in the stomach, say pain experts.
 Certain disorders or surgeries that affect the intestines can also interfere with how your body absorbs iron.
 Even if you get enough iron in your diet, celiac disease or intestinal surgery, such as gastric bypass, may limit the amount of iron your body can absorb.

 PatchMD’s Iron Plus Topical Patch bypasses the gastrointestinal tract therefore assuring you higher levels of iron absorption and lowering your risk for Anemia.